haifengkao/SqliteSubstringSearch/README.md

 * create a FTS table with character_tokenizer.
 For example:

     CREATE VIRTUAL TABLE Book USING fts3(name TEXT NOT NULL, author TEXT, tokenize=character);
 * to search for a substring, use [phrase queries](http://www.sqlite.org/fts3.html#section_3).
-For example:

-    -- Query for all documents that contain a substring "lin".
-This will match

-    -- the strings like "Adrenalines", "Linux", "Penicillin".
+For example, to match the strings such as "Adrenalines", "Linux", or "Penicillin", use:

     SELECT * FROM docs WHERE docs MATCH '"lin"';

-See SqliteSubstringSearchDemo for an example.
+See SqliteSubstringSearchDemo for a complete example.

 ## Motivation
 English uses a space to separate words, but Chinese and Japanese do not.